 The IES Illumination Awards (IA) program recognizes individuals for professionalism, ingenuity and originality in lighting design based on the individual merit of each entry.
 Judges are selected from a broad professional spectrum representing knowledge of lighting and design excellence.
 The judging system is entirely based on how well the lighting design meets the program criteria.
 The Illumination Awards program is not a competition.
-2024 Marks the Illumination Awards 51st year.
 We strongly recommend that applicants read through the eligibility/entry rules and FAQs before submitting to the program.